 - Don’t Enable or Prevent any Consequences: Many wives make the mistake of trying to prevent consequences from occurring.
 This doesn’t solve any problems; it only prevents your alcoholic husband from experiencing the results of his actions.
 By letting him suffer the consequences of this drinking, it may lead to him seeking help.

 - Let Your Alcoholic Husband Explain Himself to Others: Don’t lie or cover up for your alcoholic husband.
 It’s not your job or responsibility to put your husband in a good light.
 Force him to take responsibility.
-This could lead to a quicker recovery.
+This could lead to a quicker recovery and a salvation for the situation of living with an alcoholic spouse.

 - Encourage Your Alcoholic Husband to Get Help: There may come a time when your alcoholic husband expresses a desire to get help.
 Encourage him to do so and give him links to websites or telephone numbers to places that can help him.
 It’s important to act fast in this situation, because his desire to get help can disappear as fast as it appeared.

-What to Do When Living With an Alcoholic Husband
+What to Do and Don’t When Living With an Alcoholic Husband

-There are specific steps you should take if you and your children are living with your alcoholic husband.
+There are specific steps you SHOULD do if you and your children are living with an alcoholic husband.
 They include:

 - Assess the safety of yourself and your family.
 If he becomes abusive when he’s been drinking, you should get yourself and your children out of harm’s way.
 This could mean going to a shelter or staying with friends or family members.